Round tables. The access to the additional education for students of the agricultural colleges of Odessa region

 It is known that the youth vulnerable families, boarding schools, teenagers with special needs, often choose professional colleges rather than universities after their schools.
 According to the Education and Science department of Odessa administration, over 4000 children from the professional colleges are considered to be from the difficult or unprotected families.
 Most of them study in regional colleges of Odessa region.

-Hence, the participants of the project “Modern agricultural business forwarding to the youth of Odessa” addressed their view to the regional agricultural lyceums and colleges to invite them into the participation in the pilot educational program.
+Hence, the experts of the Way Home Foundation addressed their view to the regional agricultural lyceums and colleges to invite them into the participation in the pilot educational program.

-In order to connect to the establishments, the Fund organized and held round tables in the local administrations of Beryozovka and Teplitsa, where the participants could discuss the further common steps and perspectives within the forthcoming pilot project.
-The participants were the representatives of the local power representatives, social workers of the region, educational institutions members, that now became the partners of the project.
+In order to connect to the establishments, the Fund organized and held round tables in the local administrations of Berezіvka and Teplitsa, where the participants could discuss the further common steps and perspectives within the forthcoming pilot project.
+The participants were the representatives of the local power representatives, social workers of the region, educational institutions members.

 The participants have discussed the criteria according to which the boys and girls will be chosen to participate in the project.
-The priority will be given to the internat children, orphants, adopted children and the children from the family-type internats.
-The pilot project will involve 40 children into its activity.
+The priority will be given to the internat children, orphants, adopted children and the teens from the family-type internats.
+The pilot courses will involve 40 teens into its activity.
 The participants also discussed what support these children will keep receiving after they graduate from the project.